 In case PRACH preamble (RA Msg1) is used for indication of requested other SI:

 - TTCN configures SS with the SI-RequestConfig as provided to UE in SIB1 and SS shall monitor these PRACH resources.
+TTCN can also configure SS with the SI-SchedulingInfo-v1800 as provided to UE in SIB1 for SI request with RA Msg1 repetition.
+SS shall monitor all configured PRACH resources.

 - TTCN configures SS to report PRACH preambles and to transmit Random Access Response (RA Msg2) as response to RA Msg1 but not to handle contention resolution.